 Albania, the land of the two eagles.
 Despite these special eagles, the lovely wild flowers and small mushroom looking bunkers scattered throughout the countryside, it is the people of Albania that made me smile most.
-They are so very friendly, probably too friendly for their own good.
+They are very friendly, probably too friendly for their own good.
 Although it has been a few decades since independence, local authentic levels are mostly still in tact.
-The most relevant energy fact that I gathered here, was that almost 100% of the electricity generated in this country comes from hydro power.
+In general, the most relevant energy fact that I gathered here, was that almost 100% of the electricity generated in this country comes from hydro power.
 Yes, they are using almost 100% renewable energy!

-Flying into Nënë Tereza Airport just outside Tirana is a very affordable experience on Pegasus Airlines from Istanbul – S. Gokcen Airport.
+Flying into Nënë Tereza Airport, just outside Tirana, is a very affordable experience on Pegasus Airlines from Istanbul – S. Gokcen Airport.
 Local currency is available from ATM’s inside the luggage claim area or close to the check in counters inside the main airport hall.
 The busses to Tirana are available outside the airport; as you go through customs, take a left exit and you will see busses in a small parking area.
 Minutes into this short bus ride to Tirana you become aware of dense traffic, even in the middle of the day!
 At the time of writing this blog, this bus ride cost 250 LEK.

 Tirana is a lovely small city with around 1 million inhabitants.
 In the summer time it is customary for people to huddle around the main square of Sheshi Skëderbej.
 Especially around sunset and way into the night-time you will see this square buzzing with young and old.
 The square is also around the corner from the Bunk’Art 2 museum; an old bunker converted into an art gallery of sorts and 500 LEK will get you inside.
 If you walk from the bunker towards the River Lana, you will pass by the Teatri Kombetar area and across the road, on the edge of Park Rinia, you will see the ‘I heart Tirana’ sign on the right.
 Across from this sign you will see a public art installation called REJA.
 This Cloud Pavilion was designed by Sou Fujimoto, for the promotion of art in Albania.
 If you continue further towards the River Lana, you will spot the Pyramid of Tirana just after the bridge on the left.
 This building was built-in the previous regime.
 You can find interesting graffiti pieces around the building, but mostly it smells like bat piss and are generally not in good shape.
 The history around this is fairly interesting.
 Tirana has amazing small bars and restaurants.
 It is especially worth exploring the Blloku area.
 A day or two in this city will be enough if you are on a tight time schedule.